microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 * **Periodic and regular contributions:** \
 If you plan to update the content semi-regularly or regularly, you can be added to the project's Contributors group.
-Please contact [Federica Nocera](https://github.com/fnocera) or [ [Tess Ferrandez](https://github.com/TessFerrandez) or [Wallace Breza](https://github.com/wbreza) to be added to the group.
+Please contact one of the [maintainers](#maintainers) to be added to the group.
 You will still need to submit a PR against master in order to merge your changes.

 ## What to contribute